chncwang/chncwang.github.io/_pages/about.md

 **Who am I?**

-I'm a master graduate mainly interested in A.I., especially NLP.
+I'm a master graduate mainly interested in A.I., especially NLP and the A.I. system.
 Before my graduate school, I had four years of experience as a software engineer.

 Especially, I am developing the deep learning library [InsNet](http://github.com/chncwang/insnet) since the year 2017 because I believe that it is important to exploit linguistic knowledge and language structures to design computationally efficient models.
 Still, PyTorch is not convenient enough to explore such approaches.